Power identities for L\'evy risk models under taxation and capital injections

-and $\int_0^\infty e^{-\a y}W^q(y)\D y=1/(\psi(\a)-q)$ for $\a$ larger than the rightmost zero of $\psi(\a)-q$.
+and $\int_0^\infty e^{-\alpha y}W^q(y)\D y=1/(\psi(\alpha)-q)$ for $\alpha$ larger than the rightmost zero of $\psi(\alpha)-q$.
 This $W^q$ is called a scale function.

-For a \levy risk model with tax, it was shown in \cite{albrecher_renaud_taxLevy} that certain probabilities and transforms can be related to their analogues under no taxation by power identities.
+For a L\'{e}vy risk model with tax, it was shown by \cite {albrecher_renaud_taxLevy} that certain probabilities and transforms can be related to their analogues under no taxation by power identities.
 We will now generalize such power identities to the setting of a refraction from above and reflection from below.
-Consider a process $Y_t$ given by~\eqref{eq:model}, where $X_0=x>0$, the reflection barrier is placed at the level $a=0$, and the refraction from above at rate $\gamma\leq 1$ is applied immediately, i.e. $b=x$ (it is straightforward to extend our result to $b>x$ using identities for reflected \levy processes).
-Let also be the first passage time of the refraction above level~$y$. \begin{theorem} For $\gamma<1$ and $q,\theta\geq 0$ it holds that
+Consider a process $Y_t$ given by~\eqref{eq:model}, where $X_0=x>0$, the reflection barrier is placed at the level $a=0$, and the refraction from above at rate $\gamma\leq1$ is applied immediately, i.e. $b=x$ (it is straightforward to extend our result to $b>x$ using identities for reflected L\'{e}vy processes).
+Let also

+be the first passage time of the refraction above the level~$y$. \begin{theorem} For $\gamma<1$ and $q,\theta\geq0$ it holds that